DATAMATH CALCULATOR MUSEUM

 This pink colored TI-30XS MultiView was manufactured by Kinpo Electronics, Inc. for the office product retailer Office Depot.
 It was released for the Back-to-School 2011 campaign together with a pink TI-30X IIS and the TI-84 Plus Silver Edition in the colors of pink and black.
 Staples added this TI-30XS MultiView for the Back-to-School 2012 campaign to its selection.

-Don't miss the lime-green colored TI-30XS MultiView introduced in 2017.
+Don't miss the lime-green colored TI-30XS MultiView introduced in 2017 and the pink colored TI-30XS MultiView released in Summer 2024.

 In addition to this so called "MathPrint" mode the calculator sports a TI-30X IIS compatible "Classic" mode.